radu2022/AirBnB_clone/README.md

 ```

 ## Development environment 🛠️
-This project has been tested on Ubuntu 14.06.6 LTS
+This project has been tested on Ubuntu 20.04 LTS using python3 (version 3.8.5)

-* Programming languaje Python
+* Programming language Python
 * The tests are carried out in virtualBox
 * Development environment manager vagrant
-* Style guidelines: PEP 8 (version 1.7) || Google Style Python Docstrings
+* Style guidelines:  pycodestyle (version 2.8.*)

 ## AUTHORS✒️
 ---